-How did a former dental assistant, turned homeschool mom end up becoming The Bra Fit Advocate?
+How did a former dental assistant and homeschool mom end up becoming The Bra Fit Advocate?

 The Struggle is Real

-If you are visiting my website because of bra struggles, we are sisters in the battle.
+If you are visiting my website because of bra struggles, we are sisters in the battle girl!

 I have SO been there!
 I developed earlier than I was ready for (age 10 or 11), and I wanted absolutely nothing to do with bras.
 I settled on the classic uni-boob sports bra since my mom would not let me ignore these new, unwanted developments on my body (thanks mom).